Local H-Principles for Partial Holomorphic Relations: Statements of the Theorems

 \subsection{Theorems for Stein manifolds of arbitrary type}

-All the previous results in this section assume that the base manifold $B$ is of finite type.
-If this is not the case, we are not able to fix the adapted skeleton and therefore we cannot obtain an $h$--principle for germs over it for complex dimensions greater than 1.
-Nevertheless, if the conditions over the realifications are satisfied, then given a formal solution over a Stein manifold of infinite type $B$, we still can find a homotopy between that formal solution and a formal solution that is holonomic over a Stein manifold diffeotopic to $B$.
-That homotopy can still be made to be parametric, relative to parameter and close to the $0$-jet part of the original formal solution if the $h$--principles of the realifications satisfy their corresponding conditions.
-More precisely, we prove the following Theorems.
+If we do not assume that the base manifold $B$ is of finite type,we are not able to fix the adapted skeleton and therefore we cannot obtain an $h$--principle for germs over it for complex dimensions $>1$.
+Nevertheless, we can prove the following Theorems.

-\begin{theorem} Let $B$ be a Stein manifold with integrable almost complex structure $J$ and let $X\to B$ be a holomorphic vector bundle with a partial holomorphic relation $\calR$ that is open in $X^{(r)}_\CC$ and assume that $\calR_\RR(M)$ satisfies a relative to domain $h$--principle for every totally real submanifold of maximal dimension $M\subset B$.
+\begin{theorem} Let $B$ be a Stein manifold with complex structure $J$ and let $X\to B$ be a holomorphic vector bundle with a holomorphic partial differential relation $\calR$ that is open in $X^{(r)}_\CC$.
+Assume that $\calR_\RR(M)$ satisfies a relative to domain $h$--principle for every totally real submanifold of maximal dimension $M\subset B$.
 Then, for every formal solution $\sigma_0:B\to\calR$ there exists a smooth family of diffeomorphisms $h_t:B\to h_t(B)\subset B, t\in [0,1]$ and a homotopy of formal solutions $\sigma_t:B\to\calR$ such that \begin{enumerate} \item $h_0=\Id_B$ \item $(h_t(B),J_{|h_t(B)})$ is Stein (or equivalently, $(B,h_t^*J)$ is Stein) for every $t\in[0,1]$. \item $\sigma_1$ is holonomic in $h_1(B)$. \end{enumerate} Moreover, if the $h$--principles that satisfy the realifications $\calR_\RR(M)$ are all $C^0$--dense, then the homotopy of formal solutions can be chosen to satisfy that $\sigma_t^{(0)}$ is arbitrarily close to $\sigma_0^{(0)}$.
-If the $h$--principles over the realifications are parametric (and relative to parameter) then the previous theorem holds for continuous families of formal solutions (relatively to closed sets of the parameter space) with $h_t$ being independent of the parameter. \end{theorem} Let $X\to B$ be a holomorphic fiber bundle over a Stein manifold $B$ with integrable almost complex structure $J$ and let $\calR\subset X^{(r)}_\CC$ be a partial holomorphic relation.
+If the $h$--principles over the realifications are parametric (and relative to parameter) then the previous theorem holds for continuous families of formal solutions (relatively to closed sets of the parameter space) with $h_t$ being independent of the parameter. \end{theorem} Let $X\to B$ be a holomorphic fiber bundle over a Stein manifold $B$ with complex structure $J$ and let $\calR\subset X^{(r)}_\CC$ be a holomorphic partial differential relation.
 Let us consider the space

 and let $\mathscr{D}_0(B,J)$ be the connected component of the identity of $\mathscr{D}(B,J)$.
 Let us consider also the spaces of pairs

 and

 Finally, let us call $\mathscr{F}\calR_h$ and $\mathscr{H}\calR_h$ the preimage of the diffeomorphism $h\in\mathscr{D}_0(B,J)$ under the natural projection over the second component of $\mathscr{F}\mathcal{R}$ and $\mathscr{H}\mathcal{R}$ respectively.